Magnificat in E-flat major, BWV 243a: 1

 The opening movement Magnificat anima mea (My soul magnifies the Lord) is performed by all voices and all instruments except the recorders.
 The instruments present the material with almost continuous runs in the upper parts, octaves and broken triads in the bass.
 The sopranos enter first, in third parallels: they sing the first word "Magnificat" (literally: makes great) with a melisma on the first syllable, ending in a figure like a trill, then a stressed dotted note on the stressed syllable "gni", and relaxing on "ficat".
 The motif is abbreviated to a "fanfare figure" of just four notes, a low upbeat followed by three same notes, with the first one dotted.
-The sopranos sing it twice, reaching first E-flat, then G. The interplay of the fanfare and the melismas shapes the movement.
+The sopranos sing it twice, reaching first E♭, then G. The interplay of the fanfare and the melismas shapes the movement.
 One measure after the sopranos, alto and tenor begin to imitate the sopranos, another measure later, the bass adds the short motif as an octave up.
 The text remains Magnificat for most of the movement.
 After the voices conclude with "Dominum", the instruments close in a shortened version of their opening.